- What is WordPress SEO?

 Google Webmasters is a collection of resources and tools to track the health and search performance of your websites.
 These include Google Search Console, Google site help, learning tools, etc.

-Google Console is a tool that enables you to track your WordPress site’s overall performance in terms of page errors, ranking, indexing status, user search behavior, among other things.
+Google Console is a tool that enables you to track your WordPress site’s overall performance in terms of page errors, ranking, indexing status, and user search behaviour, among other things.

 Some of the things that you can check, track and optimize using these tools are: